 Held: The district court was correct that the current market value of the lumber produced from the trees is the correct measure of damages.
 However, the trial court was wrong to conclude that treble damages were not warranted.

 The Court of Appeals, relying on Laube v.
 Thomas, held that because Drew’s trees had no special use, the measure of damages was the commercial market value of the trees at the time of taking.
-The Court of Appeals found the district court’s finding that Drew was entitled to the market value of the trees, or $1,472.62, was right.
+The Court of Appeals held the district court’s finding that Drew was entitled to the market value of the trees – a princely sum of $1,473 – was right.